rajiv3394/dbconnection/README.md

-Loading data from pandas dataframe to mssql database.
+Loading data from pandas dataframe to mssql database table.